tvcutsem/harmony-reflect/doc/api.md

   * [Reflect.ownKeys(target)](#reflectownkeystarget)

 ## new Proxy(target, handler)

-This is an alias for the global Proxy function.

 Creates and returns a new proxy object.
 The `handler` object may define [trap functions](handler_api.md).
 These traps are called whenever an operation is applied to the proxy object.